cosmingodeanu/simple-savings-account/README.md

 After starting the application, open a browser to this address: http://localhost:8080/login, authenticate, and try adding an account for the current user.

-The business hours can be changed in the `application.properties` file using the `businesstime` prefix.
+The business hours can be changed in the `application.properties` file using the `businesstime` prefixed value.